b5yB/b5yB.github.io/index.md

 > The app may need to connect with legacy systems or external apps.
 So it needs to work with existing systems and share data.
 This needs thorough planning to avoid issues and keep data secure.
 > These are our critical design constraints.
 Meeting them well will ensure a secure, scalable, and user-friendly app that meets requirements.

-The goal of this enhancement was to meet these course outcomes:
-* Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science.
-* Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.

 _The full artifact is available [here](https://docs.google.com/document/d/1M5LXvOl6ZkGq1Qb3N8o2LZ87tHONZpiK/edit?usp=drive_link&ouid=101641056580444605866&rtpof=true&sd=true)._

-### Enhancement Two - Algorithms and Data Structure
+### Enhancement Two - Algorithms and Data Structures

+The goal of this enhancement was to meet these course outcome:
+* Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices
+* Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.

 The original application from CS-340 was stood up in only a couple weeks.
 It was impressive how short the development time was.
 Which inspired me to want to learn more about this development stack.
 At the same time, I knew this was a basic application with a lot of room for improvement.
 One area for improvement was login functionality.